garrandall/popular-music-data/tracks/run-it--chris-brown.md

 The way you drop, drop makes me wanna pop
 I got friends and you got friends (Word)
 They hop out, and you hop in (Word, hey)
-I look fly and they jocking (Word, ooh)
+I look fly and they jocking (Word, oh
-The way you drop, drop makes me wanna pop (Ooh, ooh)
+The way you drop, drop makes me wanna pop (Oh oh

 Is ya man (Man) on the floor?
 (Floor, uh-huh)